Localizable invariants of combinatorial manifolds and Euler characteristic: Verification of Theorem in dimension

 \section{Verification of Theorem~\ref{thm:main} in dimension $4$}

-When $n=4$, by the Dehn-Sommerville equations for PL-spheres, we find that the $\mathbf{f}$-vector of a PL $3$-sphere $L$ depends only on the number of vertices and edges in $L$.
-So we can write
+When $n=4$, by the Dehn-Sommerville equations, the $\mathbf{f}$-vector of a PL $3$-sphere $L$ depends only on the number of vertices and edges in $L$.
+So if $\psi$ is a simple local formula of a PL-invariant $\Psi$, we can write